-We know, we know, we sounds like a broken record, but you should only wash your clothes if absolutely necessary.
+We know, we know, we sound like a broken record, but you should only wash your clothes if absolutely necessary.
 By that, we mean a clear stain or odor coming from the garment that needs to be dealt with.

 We find that lazy washing is the number one cause of issues in longevity with our pieces and many others like ours.
 Not all washing machines and dryers are created equally and some are much rougher on clothes than others.
 Not to mention the water in your area may be harder or more mineral-based which can lead to a number of issues with longevity in your garments.